Tier 1: The Overview Copy link

 Forward Look Copy link

-EU startups stand to benefit from the European Commission’s renewed focus on increasing EU competitiveness Copy link
+Startups stand to benefit from the EU’s competitiveness pivot.
+Copy link

 EU institutions, in particular the European Commission’s AI Office, are very open to having a dialogue on the EU AI Act’s implementation, and to make the framework work for founders.
 Copy link